CodeWithMayank-Py/Easy-Convert-Tool/README.md

 Please read our [contribution guidelines](CONTRIBUTING.md) for more details on how to contribute.

 We appreciate your support and look forward to your contributions!

 ## License

-Easy Convert Tool is currently under development and will be released under an appropriate open-source license upon completion.
+This project is released under the [MIT License](LICENSE).
+Please note that this tool is for educational purposes only.
+Unauthorized duplication or distribution of this tool without proper permission is not allowed.

-Feel free to reach out if you have any questions or suggestions!
+Feel free to reach out if you have any questions or need further assistance.
+Happy converting!

 ---